suraj1kc/JavaScript-for-Beginners/readme.md

-# Advanced JavaScript Curriculum
+# JavaScript Basics and Advanced Concepts

-> A comprehensive guide covering client-side scripting and advanced JavaScript concepts
+> A comprehensive guide covering client-side scripting basic and advanced JavaScript concepts

 ## Table of Contents